seidelj/uchicago_pgg/README.md

 -- OTREE_AUTH_LEVEL
 -- OTREE_PRODUCTION

 install heroku's command line tools.
-This may be useful to some.
+You'll will want to have you heroku app linked to the directory that contains the code to run the experiment.
 $ heroku git:remote -a your_heroku_apps_name

+Provision a database (reade more: https://devcenter.heroku.com/articles/heroku-postgresql#provisioning-the-add-on) I strongly recommend standard-0, otherwise there will performance issues in the lab. https://elements.heroku.com/addons/heroku-postgresql

+$ heroku addons:create heroku-postgresql:standard-0
+$ heroku pg:wait
 Set up the database
 $ heroku run python manage.py mirgate